-PATERA Parenterals is used on packaging and labelling machines to eject defective products and to exclude the possibility of sub-mixing with foreign products.
+PATERA Parenterals QI is used on packaging and labelling machines to eject defective products and to exclude the possibility of sub-mixing with foreign products.
 The system inspects pharmaceutical packaging for injection purposes such as ampoules, vials, syringes and carpules whose contents are administered bypassing the digestive tract, i.e. by injection.
 For this inspection task, scanware has developed a new user interface based on artificial intelligence (AI).

-■Inspection criteria and objects
+■Inspection Criteria and Objects

 - Ampoules: Number of colour rings, quality of the ring colours and presence of the label